inbarblech/BCI4ALS---Team/README.md

 * [Contacts](#Contacts)

 ## General info
-This project done as part of the BCI4ALS academic course (for more information regarding the course, please check out: https://www.brainstormil.com/bci-4-als).
+This project was done as part of the BCI4ALS academic course (for more information regarding the course, please check out: https://www.brainstormil.com/bci-4-als).
-The repository contains both online and offline pipelines that aims to predict the subject's intention regarding different stimuli.
+The repository contains both online and offline pipelines that aim to predict the subject's intention regarding different stimuli.
-The end goal of this project is to allow the subject to control smart-Home devises using BCI.
+The end goal of this project is to allow the subject to control Smart-Home devices using BCI.

 <p align="center">
 <img alt="img_3.png" height="250" src="./img/img_3.png"/>
 <img alt="img_2.png" height="250" src="./img/img_2.png"/>
 </p>
-For a detailed explanation of the project, the various functions documentation and applications, please see: https://docs.google.com/document/d/1R05U__FPkcJwPW8BaAbBw7Ia1ys-FfBCWSafv4SjJFY/edit?usp=sharing
+For a detailed explanation of the project, the various functions documentation, and applications, please see: https://docs.google.com/document/d/1R05U__FPkcJwPW8BaAbBw7Ia1ys-FfBCWSafv4SjJFY/edit?usp=sharing

 ## Repo structure